How to get involved

 If you would like to partner with BTS in some way, please contact our Executive Director, Alyssa Hetschel at firstname.lastname@example.org.

 BTS is seeking monetary donations for our client scholarship fund.
-The client scholarship fund helps make treatment or treatment costs (such as curriculum workbooks) more affordable for clients and reduces economic barriers to effectively participating and engaging in treatment.
+The client scholarship fund helps make treatment (such as curriculum workbooks) more affordable for clients and reduces economic barriers to effectively participating and engaging in treatment.
+Visit our donation page to learn more.

 Come Work for Us!